github/docs/content/webhooks-and-events/webhooks/creating-webhooks.md

 {% ifversion cli-webhook-forwarding %}
 {% note %}

 **Note:** Alternatively, you can use webhook forwarding to set up your local environment to receive webhooks.
-For more information, see "[Receiving webhooks with the GitHub CLI](/developers/webhooks-and-events/webhooks/receiving-webhooks-with-the-github-cli)."
+For more information, see "[AUTOTITLE](/webhooks-and-events/webhooks/receiving-webhooks-with-the-github-cli)."

 {% endnote %}
 {% endif %}